 Using the socialist “intersectionality theory of connecting groups in a common struggle, Mohyuddin says she can’t complain about Islamophobia unless she also speaks out “forcefully” against anti-Semitism and anti-black racism.
 Struggle is a word she would know well as it is the definition of jihad in Arabic.

-Mohyuddin’s organization, AMAC, had already signed onto “intersectionality” but made sure to conceal under the cover of anti-Zionism.
+Mohyuddin’s organization, AMAC, had already signed onto “intersectionality” but made sure to conceal its anti-Semitism under the cover of anti-Zionism.
 In 2016, AMAC hosted an event with Linda Sarsour was the featured speaker.
 Sarsour is among the country’s most vocal anti-Semites who refuses to say that Israel has a right to exist.
 She is also a leading proponent of the anti-Israel Boycott, Divestment & Sanction (BDS) movement, otherwise known as the new anti-Semitism because it is a driver of hatred and violence against Jews.

 After slandering members of the Nashville community who write and speak about Political Islam, (basically the way political scientists objectively analyze how factors such as certain institutions and practices affect public life), Mohyuddin says she is anxious to go after “the players” she identified.